SachinSAgrawal/Hangman-ASCII/README.md

-# Hangman
+# Hangman ASCII

 ## About
-Play the classic game of Hangman by guessing a secret word before the stick figure is hung!
-This Python implementation includes ASCII art visuals to represent the figure and post for incorrect guesses.
-The words are taken from a list of the 10,000 most common in the English language that longer than 4 letters.
+Play the classic game of Hangman by guessing a secret word, with this Python implementation including optional ASCII art visuals to represent the figure and post.
+This game also has other options to configure the gameplay.
 If you like this game, I would appreciate if you starred it or even shared it with your friends.

 ## Instructions
 * You will be presented with a series of dashes representing the letters of a secret word.